 With those basics in mind, let’s check out Braintree vs. Stripe.

 The first things most businesses want to know when looking for a payment gateway is how much it will cost.
 In the case of Braintree vs. Stripe, it largely depends on your number of transactions.
 Braintree has a higher per-transaction cents fee, which can add up quickly.
 However, if you have fewer transactions (especially if they’re for higher amounts) Braintree’s lower percentage fee will take a smaller bite of your total.

 Both Braintree and Stripe charge on a flat rate pricing model.
-The flat fee is 2.9% of every transaction, plus an additional 30 cents per transaction.
+The flat fee for Stripe is 2.9% of every transaction, plus an additional 30 cents per transaction.
 This works out as follows:

 100 $30 charges a month ($3,000) = $117 in fees.

 150 $40 charges a month ($6,000) = $219 in fees.